Recognition of Prior Experiential Learning (RPEL)

 Assessment date/Deadline for submission

-Your date of assessment or the deadline for submission of an APEL portfolio will be decided by negotiation.
+Your date of assessment or the deadline for submission of an RPEL portfolio will be decided by negotiation.
 If you are matching a taught module on a course, this date should be consistent with the assessment deadline for that module if it is running at the same time.

 Assessment